vyshakpadinjarote/Temperature-Humidity-ESP32-DHT22/README.md

 # Temperature-Humidity-ESP32-DHT22
-This was developed at FORGE ACCELERATOR and it suites for cayyene
+This was developed at FORGE ACCELERATOR and it suites for cayyene.

 ```